 There are only 48 Gutenberg bibles left in the world, so definitely take your time examining the two (!!) in the Gutenberg Museum.
 It’s unlikely that you’ll see another for a long time!

-Tip: The Gutenberg Museum is mostly in German, but you can download an audio guide to your smartphone for a couple Euros.
+Claire’s Tip: The Gutenberg Museum is mostly in German, but you can download an audio guide to your smartphone for a couple Euros.
 Also note that this is a small museum; it took me about 90 minutes to go through.

-Old Town (Altstadt)
+Stop 5: Old Town (Altstadt)

-The Kirschgarten (pictured above) is a gorgeous square where the oldest half-timbered house in Mainz is located.
+The Kirschgarten is a gorgeous square where the oldest half-timbered house in Mainz is located.
 It dates back to the 15th century!
 Unfortunately you can’t go inside as it’s now a dentist’s office.

-In addition to the many boutiques and cafes within the Old Town, be sure to pop into the Augustinerkirche (pictured above).
+In addition to the many boutiques and cafes within the Old Town, be sure to pop into the St. Augustine’s Church (Augustinerkirche – shown above left).
 It was built in the late 1700s in the Baroque style and is currently a seminary.
-I didn’t see the Augustinerkirche listed on any other Mainz guides, which surprised me since it’s such a beautiful church!

-St. Stephan’s Church
+Stop 6: St. Stephan’s Church (Stephanskirche)

 The interior of St. Stephan’s isn’t spectacular — with one major exception.
 The church is surrounded by blue stained glass windows!